vanilla-extracts/a-witchy-best-friend/awb.typ

 - \"I...
 I...
 I’m a girl… trans that is\" her voice barely a whisper by the end of the sentence.

 - \"Oh.
 Okay.
-It makes a lot of sense, hum what’s your name love?\"
+It makes a lot of sense!
+What’s your name love?\"

-- \"Ophelie and she/her for pronoun please\"
+- \"Ophelie and she/her for pronouns please\"

 - \"Okay nice to meet you Ophelie!
 My best friend\" a huge grin on Clara’s face.